 - An Introductory Module that sets the stage for what follows.

-- Six Modules, each of which addresses a study strategy that research has shown to be effective for the appropriate learning outcomes.
+- A set of Study Strategy Modules, each of which addresses a study strategy that research has shown to be effective for the appropriate learning outcomes.
 The strategies are: practice quizzing (retrieval practice), self-explanation, elaboration, worked examples, spaced study, interleaved study.

 - A Summary Module that helps students to “pull everything together” and to develop a plan for when and how they will use what they learned.

-Based on our findings from the previous two semesters, we estimate that most students will be able to complete the entire SCT in about 2 to 2½ hours.
-We will structure the assigned work to be completed over several days during the first two weeks of the spring 2020 semester.
+Based on our findings from the previous three semesters, we estimate that most students will be able to complete the entire SCT in about 2 to 2½ hours.
+We will work with you to structure the assigned work to be completed over several days during the first two weeks of the spring 2021 semester.

 If you work with us, we will handle all of the details.
 All you have to do is include information in your course syllabus about the assigned SCT and provide a small amount of credit (low stakes) for completed assignments.